MikeSusutZZ/Project-Quazar/README.md

 ### In-Game Controls

-- Use **WASD** keys to rotate and move your ship across the cosmos.
+- Use **WASD** keys to rotate and move your ship across the galaxy.
 - Press the **Spacebar** to fire your selected ammunition at enemy ships.
 - Your ship will regenerate 1 HP (health point) every second—use this to your advantage!